GDPR for Energy

 The EU's landmark data protection law that governs how organisations collect, store, process, and transfer personal data of individuals in the European Economic Area.

-General Data Protection Regulation Impact on Energy
+GDPR Impact on Energy

 The energy sector is classified as essential under NIS2, reflecting its critical importance to national security and public safety.
 Electricity generators, grid operators, oil and gas companies, district heating providers, and renewable energy firms must implement comprehensive cybersecurity risk management measures.
 Smart grid infrastructure, smart metering, and IoT-connected energy systems process significant volumes of personal data subject to GDPR, including household energy consumption patterns that can reveal intimate details of daily life.
 Energy companies operating across EU borders must navigate both national implementations of NIS2 and cross-border incident reporting requirements.

-Key General Data Protection Regulation Requirements for Energy
+Key GDPR Requirements for Energy

-Key General Data Protection Regulation Articles for Energy
+Key GDPR Articles for Energy

 Principles relating to processing of personal data